SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 	* Pol II genes — don't stop until the end, but a polymerase has a "cleavage" mechanism that clips the end out using a poly(A) tail consensus sequence

 ### Before we continue, two words
-- *Non-coding sequence*: metadata for DNA for the processors
-- *Coding sequence*: DNA content for amino-acid production